krator-rs/krator/docs/community/developers.md

 $ sudo apt install build-essential libssl-dev pkg-config
 ```

-**NOTE:** We've had mixed success developing Krutorstlet on WSL.
+**NOTE:** We've had mixed success developing Krator on WSL.
 It has been
 successfully run on WSL2 using the WSL2-enabled Docker Kubernetes or Azure
 Kubernetes.
 If you're on WSL1 you may be better off running in a full Linux VM
 under Hyper-V.